-12.1 Freight Analysis Strategy
+13.1 Freight analysis strategy

-Over the past years, TfN worked on developing the freight modelling and analysis evidence to support TfN's Strategic Transport Plan and Northern Transport Charter.
-The focus has been to improve the quality of freight data and models, assess the multi-modal freight impacts and the freight factors external to the transport investment.
+TfN has been developing the freight modelling and analysis evidence to support the Strategic Transport Plan and Northern Transport Charter.
+The focus has been to improve the quality of freight data and models, and assess the multimodal freight impacts and the freight factors external to the transport investment.

 TfN has been creating an environment for local freight planning, modelling and appraisal, as well as building robust and consistent freight analysis for the North.
-TfN's Technical Assurance, Modelling and Economics (TAME) team has identified a two-layer freight modelling and analysis strategy as shown in Figure 2.
+TfN's Technical Assurance, Modelling and Economics (TAME) team has identified a two-layer freight modelling and analysis strategy as shown in Figure 10.